zetinaram-lab/sentimentnexus/PRODUCT_HUNT_LAUNCH.md

 ```
 Hey Product Hunt! 👋

+I'm [Your Name], and I'm excited to share [Product Name] with you!

+🎯 WHY I BUILT THIS:
+[Explain the personal problem you were solving - make it relatable]

+Example:
+"I track [topic] as part of my [workflow/business] and got frustrated with [pain point].
+I wanted a tool that was:
+- [Benefit 1]
+- [Benefit 2]
+- [Benefit 3]"

+🚀 THE JOURNEY:
+[Brief story about how you built it - be authentic]

+Example:
+"This started as a weekend project to learn [technology/API].
+It evolved into a full
+[product type] with [key features]."

+🤖 TECH STACK:
+- [Frontend technology]
+- [Backend/Build tool]
+- [UI library/framework]
+- [Deployment platform]
+- [Key integrations]

+🎓 [LEARNING/AI-ASSISTED] (if applicable):
+[Be transparent about how you built it]

+Example:
+"Full transparency: This was built with [AI tool] as a learning project.
+It's been an
+incredible way to learn new technologies while building something useful.
+The AI helped
+with architecture and best practices, but I drove the vision and requirements."

+💡 WHAT'S NEXT:
+- [Planned feature 1]
+- [Planned feature 2]
+- [Planned feature 3]
+- [Community request]

+🙏 FEEDBACK WANTED:
+This is my [first/second/etc] Product Hunt launch!
+I'd love to hear:
+- What features would you add?
+- Any bugs or issues?
+- Suggestions for improvement?

+Thanks for checking it out!
+Happy to answer any questions. 🚀

+Try it here: [Your URL]
+[Other relevant links]

+---

+REAL EXAMPLE (SentimentNexus):
+"Hey Product Hunt! 👋

 I'm Ramses, and I'm excited to share SentimentNexus with you!

 🎯 WHY I BUILT THIS:
-I track gold as part of my investment portfolio and got frustrated with delayed data and expensive platforms.
+I track gold as part of my investment portfolio and got frustrated with delayed data
+and expensive platforms.
 I wanted a tool that was:
 - Truly real-time (no 15-minute delays)
 - Free for everyone
 - Open source
 - Simple but professional

 🚀 THE JOURNEY:
 This started as a weekend project to learn the Telegram Bot API.
-It evolved into a full trading dashboard with real-time data streaming, technical analysis, and automated alerts.
+It evolved into a
+full trading dashboard with real-time data streaming, technical analysis, and
+automated alerts.

 🤖 TECH STACK:
 - React 18 + TypeScript (strict mode)